Meu Tio Matou um Cara: Plot

-After Eder shows up and confesses to what he has done.
-Duca's father (Aílton Graça) calls his lawyer friend to help Eder prepare his defense.
+After Eder shows up and confesses to what he has done, Duca's father, Laerte, calls his lawyer-friend to help Eder prepare his defense.
 Duca then goes to his long-time friend Isa's house, for whom he secretly has feelings, to tell her about the excitement.
-Soon after, his other friend Kid (Renan Augusto) arrives as well, and they explain the story to him as well.
+Soon afterwards, his other friend Kid arrives as well, and they explain the story to him too.
 Duca sees Kid touch Isa's shoulder, though, and becomes jealous so he decides to return home.

-The following day, Duca talks with Isa (Sophia Reis) again, and his skill for detective work by spotting flaws in her story that she did not spend much time with Kid after Duca left; he does not mention this to her, though, and finds out the truth from Kid later while they are shopping for CDs.
+The following day, Duca talks with Isa again, and his skill for detective work by spotting flaws in her story that she did not spend much time with Kid after Duca left; he does not mention this to her, though, and finds out the truth from Kid later while they are shopping for CDs.

 As the story develops, Duca continues to try to subtly keep Isa and Kid from getting together due to Isa's obvious attraction to Kid, while simultaneously looking into the murder.
 To this end, Duca asks permission to visit Eder in jail.

 Isa eagerly volunteers to go along on the adventure, and they set out the following day.
 When they meet Eder, he asks Duca to give a message to his lover.
 Eder asks Duca to tell her not to visit him while he is in jail, and to tell her that he is fine.
 On the way back, Isa remembers the Pokémon pen that was confiscated from her and they return to the jail to retrieve it.
 Since they took the bus through a dangerous part of town, they are forced to walk the distance.
 The two encounter a group of men who aggressively hit on Isa, causing her to run away.

 The next day at school, she brags about her adventure, embellishing the details greatly to her friends.
 Duca remains silent, but when pressed for details himself, he disagrees with Isa, and she storms away angrily.
 Attempting to get past the incident, he pretends it never happened, to the annoyance of Isa.
 Kid, however, is eager to have an adventure of his own and so agrees to travel to Eder's girlfriend's condo and relay the message.

-After locating Eder's Lover, Soraya (Deborah Secco), they are allowed up by the doorman.
+After locating Eder's Lover, Soraya, they are allowed up by the doorman.
 She answers her door scantily clad, and invites the boys in.
-They relay the message, to her general disinterest, and she requests that Duca repair her automatic pool cleaning device - a product of Eder's that failed to sell well.
+They relay the message, to her general disinterest, and she requests that Duca repair her automatic pool cleaning device—a product of Eder's that failed to sell well.
 Out by her pool, Duca notices several items which lead him to believe another man is living with Soraya.
 Moving inside, his suspicions are confirmed when he sees a tattooed male arm answering a phone downstairs.
 While leaving, they accidentally track soil from a broken vase over the carpet downstairs to the fury of the doorman.
 They flee, giving Kid something to brag about at school the next day as well.